jonseymour/florida/MARY-JANE-K.md

 ---
 ## Part B

-A mother, Miriam, is picked at random from the set of mothers of a large population of 2-child families.
+A mother, Miriam, is selected at random from the set of mothers of a large population of 2-child families.
 Miriam has a daughter, Jennifer, and another child K. K is the child's initial.
 K's gender is known to Miriam and Jennifer, but not to us.

 Given what we know about 2-child families, Miriam, Jennifer and K: